asimhsidd/MMM-MP3Player/README.md

 				musicPath: "modules/MMM-MP3Player/music/",
 				autoPlay: true,
 				random: false,
+				loopList: true,
 			}
         }
     ]
 ```
 *Do not forget to add extra parameters for other modules (i.e. `classes: "default everyone",` for [face recognition module](https://github.com/nischi/MMM-Face-Reco-DNN))*
-* Finally, add some music to the `musicPath` folder and enjoy!
+* Finally, add some cool music to the `musicPath` folder and enjoy!

 ## Configuration